The Great Open Meadow

 This place I call home is a scatter of

-life in various forms, a potential of
+life in various forms,

-movement and sound that is quite unique…
+A potential of movement and sound that is quite unique…

-the only one in the whole galaxy like it.
+The only one in the whole galaxy like it.

-the razor thin edge of the leaf,
+My purpose here…to walk along the razor thin edge of the leaf,

 to take the essence from it.

-To burrow deep into the earth
+To burrow deep into the mud

-and come out again
+and come out again with fresh eyes,

-through giant droplets of rain.
+To witness the afternoon sun shine through giant droplets of rain.

 I am near-sighted,